vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 * RPM LOCATION: https://ftpmirror.your.org/pub/percona/percona/yum/release/7/os/x86_64/
 * https://dev.mysql.com/doc/refman/8.4/en/replication-mode-change-online-enable-gtids.html
 * https://docs.percona.com/percona-xtrabackup/8.0/create-gtid-replica.html
-* We asume "GIT_MODE" is ON when the backup was performed.
-Also, GTID_CONSIStENCY should be ON.
+* We assume "GIT_MODE" is ON when the backup was performed.
+Also, GTID_Consistency should be ON.

 * Both systems : show global variables like 'gtid%';
     * gtid_executed and gtid_purged should be on both.